#

 rwTx.submit();

-B: In this example InterfaceConfigurations is read from OPER DS.
+B. This example reads InterfaceConfigurations from OPER DS.

 ReadWriteTransaction rwTx = dataBroker.newReadWriteTransaction();